teckel12/LuaTelemetry/README.md

 ## Setup

-#### In iNav Configurator
+#### In INAV Configurator

-1. Setup telemetry to send to your transmitter - [iNav telemetry docs](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md)
+1. Setup telemetry to send to your transmitter - [INAV telemetry docs](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md)
 2. If you have an amperage sensor, configure `battery_capacity` and set `smartport_fuel_percent = ON` in CLI settings

 #### From Transmitter